How To Dress A Baby For Cold Weather

-Keeping a kid comfortable in winter temps requires extra time, extra layers, extra clothes and extra patience.
+Keeping a baby comfortable in winter temps requires extra time, extra layers, extra clothes, and extra patience.

-The key is layering.
+The key to dressing a baby appropriately for cold weather is layering.
 Layers provide excellent insulation and can be added to or removed in order to find the right comfort level.
 Babies should have at least as many layers as their parents.
-A thin onesie, then a few long-sleeved shirts and pants, then a sweater or a sweatshirt, and coat or a snowsuit is a good start, according to Dr. Alison Mitzner, a board-certified pediatrician.
+A thin onesie, then a few long-sleeved shirts and pants, then a sweater or a sweatshirt, and a coat or snowsuit is a good start, according to pediatrician Alison Mitzner, M.D.
 Don’t forget the feet — if footie pajamas are called for, socks under footie PJs are better.

-“Always have gloves or mittens, hat and boots,” advises Mitzner.
-“Every child (and adult) needs a hat in the winter weather.
+“Always have gloves or mittens, hat, and boots,” advises Mitzner.
+“Every child — and adult — needs a hat in the winter weather.
 You lose a good percentage of your body heat from the head.”
-Babies, with their ginormous noggins, are no exceptions.
+Babies, with their ginormous noggins, are no exception.

 When it’s time to travel, building in a little extra time into the schedule can keep the process from being overwhelming.
-Taking the time to warm up the car, if possible, helps keep kids warm.
+Taking the time to heat up the car, if possible, helps keep kids warm.
 So does stashing the car seat carrier inside when not in use.

-But blankets are absolutely indispensable.
-“Keep the bulky snowsuits or big coats off and put them on after you reach your destination,” suggests Mitzner.
-“Keep a blanket with you to put over the buckle and harness if you need added layers – NOT underneath.”
-The harness straps need to fit snugly; a bulky garment such as a coat or a snowsuit can reduce the efficacy of the car seat, and in case there’s an accident on icy roads, that can mean serious injury — or worse.
-Hat, gloves and boots can stay on.
+Blankets are absolutely indispensable in the car.
+“Keep the bulky snowsuits or big coats off and put them on after you reach your destination,” says Mitzner.
+“Keep a blanket with you to put over the buckle and harness if you need added layers — not underneath.”
+The car seat harness straps need to fit snugly; a bulky garment such as a coat or a snowsuit can reduce the efficacy of the car seat.
+And if there’s an accident on icy roads, that can mean serious injury — or worse.
+Hat, gloves, and boots can stay on.

-Getting the level of coverage wrong means a baby that’s too cold or too warm, obviously.
-A baby that’s too cold is a candidate for hypothermia.
-If parents see their baby shivering, it’s time to go inside.
-A shivering baby is a cold baby, and shivering can be a sign of developing hypothermia, a dangerous condition where the core body temperature drops below 95 degrees.
+If parents see their baby shivering, it means it’s time to go inside.
+A shivering baby is a cold baby, and shivering can be a sign of developing hypothermia, a dangerous condition in which the core body temperature drops below 95 degrees.
 Babies need to use their caloric intake for growing, not trying to raise their core temperature, and they can’t count on exertion to keep them warm.
-The one-and-under crowd, in particular, are famously bad on the slopes (like, they can’t even handle the bunny hill.)